Custom Fit Dentures

 We will also measure how your jaw moves so that when we craft the denture it will fit with the natural shape of your jaw.
 A computer program allows us to test the bite to see where and how the teeth align with each other.
 This will allow us to adjust the denture so that it balances out properly.

 Caring for Dentures

 Dentures and partial dentures do in fact, wear out over time, so you will need to have them replaced or readjusted so that the jaw stays properly aligned.
 Your jawbone is stimulated by the roots of your teeth, but this stops once your teeth are gone.
 The jawbone will then start to deteriorate and the gums will recede, changing the alignment of the jaw.

-We recommends getting your dentures adjusted once every three years to ensure they fit the way they should.
-This is in addition to your regular dental check-ups where we examine your mouth for disease, decay, and other complications.
+We recommend getting your dentures adjusted once every three years to ensure they fit the way they should.
+This is in addition to your regular dental check-ups where we examine your mouth for gum disease, decay, and other complications.